jubair-jx/jubair-jx/README.md

 <h1 align="center">Hi There 👋, This is Mohammad Jubair</h1>
-<h3 align="center">Hey This is Mohammad Jubair.
-I'm a passionate Full Stack Engineer with working as a 2 years.
-I have a Strong Knowledge about JavaScript, React JS, Node Js, Python, Dart, Flutter.
-I have also a Cross Platform App Developer with flutter.
-And I love Programming & Tech world.</h3>
+<h3 align="center">Hey✌️ !
+This is Mohammad Jubair.
+As a passionate Web Developer, My goal is to collaborate with a talented team that values continuous learning and embraces cutting-edge technologies.
+I can utilize my technical skills, creativity, and passion for software development.
+With a strong foundation in the MERN stack and two years of professional experience,</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=jubair-jx&label=Profile%20views&color=0e75b6&style=flat" alt="jubair-jx" /> </p>